Article

 [Augustus, Deeds, XXXIV]

-Historians of his era emphasized the "restoration of the Republic" and the return to the old ways, while Augustus diligently maintained the appearance of functioning republican institutions—elections of officials continued, the Senate still convened, and popular assemblies still gathered, only under the supervision and protection of the new "Father of the Fatherland," rector rei publicae.
+Historians of his era emphasized the "restoration of the Republic" and a return to the old ways, while Augustus diligently maintained the appearance of functioning republican institutions—elections of officials were still held, the Senate still convened, and popular assemblies still gathered, only under the supervision and protection of the new "Father of the Fatherland," rector rei publicae.
 In this sense, Augustus was undoubtedly a disciple of Cicero.

-Augustus certainly read Cicero's writings, had the opportunity to converse with him, and listen to his teachings during their alliance.
-And, it seems to me, it is not entirely clear whether the first emperor consciously built a regime of sole power with a republican "facade" or truly thought of himself merely as "first among equals," princeps?
+Augustus certainly read Cicero's writings, had the opportunity to converse with him, and listen to his advice during their alliance.
+And, as it seems to me, it is not entirely clear whether the first emperor consciously built a regime of sole power with a republican "facade" or truly thought of himself merely as "first among equals," princeps?
 Cicero hoped for the emergence of a "savior of the Republic," and Augustus presented himself as such to the Roman people.
-It is no coincidence that later historians provided semi-mythical accounts of prophetic dreams of Cicero, in which he saw Augustus as the future ruler of the Roman state—these dreams are mentioned by Plutarch and Suetonius.
+It is no coincidence that later historians provided semi-mythical accounts of Cicero's prophetic dreams, in which he saw Augustus as the future ruler of the Roman state—these dreams are mentioned by Plutarch and Suetonius.

 Thus, Cicero is indirectly responsible for the "republicanization" of Augustus's regime and the duality of the principate.
 It can be said that the great orator ensured the Republic's slow decline rather than its instantaneous destruction.
-Thanks to him, many historians still debate the nature of the principate regime, and Theodor Mommsen himself spoke of the "diarchy" of emperors and the Senate and the inseparability between the Republic and the Empire.
+It is thanks to him that many historians still debate the nature of the principate regime, and Theodor Mommsen himself spoke of the "dyarchy" of emperors and the Senate and the inseparability between the Republic and the Empire.

-"I have heard that once, long after, Caesar came to one of his grandsons, and at that time the boy had some of Cicero's writings in his hands, and he hid the scroll under his toga in fright.
-Caesar noticed this, took the book from him, and standing, read a large part of it, then returned the scroll to his grandson and said: 'He was a learned man, indeed, and loved the Fatherland.'
+"I have heard that once, long after, Caesar came to one of his grandsons, and at that time the boy had some work of Cicero in his hands, and he hid the scroll under his toga in fright.
+Caesar noticed this, took the book from him, and, standing, read a large part of it, then returned the scroll to his grandson and said: 'He was a learned man, that's true, and he loved the Fatherland.'
 As soon as Antony suffered his final defeat, Caesar, himself serving as consul, appointed Cicero's son as his colleague, and during his rule, the Senate ordered the removal of Antony's images, canceled all other honors that had been assigned to him, and finally decreed that henceforth no one in the Antony family should bear the name Marcus.
-Thus, the deity allowed Cicero's house to complete the retribution against Antony."
+Thus, the deity allowed the house of Cicero to complete the retribution against Antony."

 [Plutarch, Cicero, 49]